-Receiving an eviction notice can be an overwhelming moment.
+If you’ve ever been evicted from your home, or are you worried about being evicted now, you know it can be an overwhelming situation.
 There’s the emotional response of losing your home paired with the practical worry of your financial future.

-Remember, it’s always best to avoid getting evicted if at all possible, so you don’t ruin your credit — and other abilities — for years to come.
+Remember, it’s always best to avoid getting evicted if you can, so you don’t ruin your credit, and other abilities, for years to come.

 How long does an eviction stay on your record?

 An eviction may appear on your credit report in one of two ways.